mriphysics/sweep-simulation/README.md

 # Sweep sim code

 This matlab code is for simulating the MRI signal produced in gradient echo MRI using an EPG simulation framework.
-This code is described in the follwing papers, if you find this code useful please reference this work.
+This code is described in the following papers, if you find this code useful please reference this work.

 > Jackson, LH, Price, AN, Hutter, J et al. Respiration resolved imaging with continuous stable state 2D acquisition using linear frequency SWEEP.
 Magn Reson Med.
 2019; 00: 1– 15. https://doi.org/10.1002/mrm.27834